Penn State vs. Arkansas Outback Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Over/Under Insights

+- Penn State and its opponents have gone over the current 46.5-point total in five of 12 games (41.7%) this season.

-- Penn State has combined with its opponents to score more than 46.5 points in five of 12 games this season.
+- Arkansas and its opponents have combined to score more than 46.5 points in nine of 13 games this season.

-- The combined points per game average of the two teams, 57.8, is 11.3 points more than Saturday's over/under.
+- The two teams combine to score 57.8 points per game, 11.3 more than the total in this contest.

-- This contest's total is 5.7 points more than the 40.8 these two squads combine to surrender per game this season.
+- This contest's over/under is 5.7 points more than the 40.8 these two squads combine to surrender per game this season.

-- The Nittany Lions and their opponents have scored an average of 51.5 points per game in 2021, five more than Saturday's total.

-- The 46.5-point over/under for this game is 8.8 points below the 55.3 points per game average total in Razorbacks games this season.
+- The average total in Nittany Lions games this season is 51.5, five points above Saturday's over/under of 46.5.

 Penn State Stats and Trends

-- The Nittany Lions have been favored by 2.5 points or more eight times this season and are 5-3 ATS in those contests.
+- Penn State has played 12 games, with seven wins against the spread.

+- This season, the Nittany Lions have an against the spread record of 5-3 in their eight games as a favorite of 2.5 points or more.

-- Penn State's games this year have hit the over on three of 12 set point totals (25%).
+- Penn State's games this year have gone over the total in three out of 12 opportunities (25%).

-- When Penn State puts up more than 24 points, it is 4-2 against the spread and 5-1 overall.
+- Penn State is 4-2 against the spread and 5-1 overall this season when the team scores more than 24 points.

-- When Penn State picks up more than 371.3 yards, the team is 6-2 against the spread and 6-2 overall.
+- When Penn State totals over 371.3 yards, the team is 6-2 against the spread and 6-2 overall.

-- The Nittany Lions have 13 giveaways this season, while the Razorbacks have 14 takeaways .
+- The Nittany Lions have turned the ball over 13 times this season, one fewer than the Razorbacks have forced (14).

 - Find the latest spread and moneyline odds for Penn State at SISportsbook.